This privacy notice informs you about the processing of personal data within our website on behalf of Moonfare GmbH ("Moonfare") and its affiliates.

 You can withdraw your consent to the processing of your personal data at any time.
 Please note that the withdrawal only takes effect for the future and does not affect the legality of the processing carried out based on the consent up to the withdrawal.

 Information about your right to object according to Art.
 21 GDPR

 You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on Article 6 para 1 (e)GDPR (data processing in the public interest) and Art.
 6 para 1 (f) GDPR (data processing based on balancing of interests); this also includes profiling under these provisions within the meaning of Art.
 4 (4) GDPR.

 If you object, we will no longer process your personal data, unless we can demonstrate compelling legitimate grounds for processing that outweigh your interests, rights and freedoms, or the processing serves the purposes of asserting, exercising or defending legal claims.

-In individual cases, we process your personal data for direct marketing purposes.
+In individual cases and where we have obtained your consent to do so (unless any applicable legal exemption to obtaining such consent applies), we may process your personal data for direct marketing purposes.
 You have the right to object at any time to the processing of personal data concerning you for the purposes of such marketing; this also applies to profiling insofar as it is associated with such direct marketing.
 If you object to the processing for direct marketing purposes, we will no longer process your personal data for such purposes.